hmtosi/kale/README.md

 # open jupyterlab
 jupyter lab

-# To make changes and rebuild, open 2nd tab inside labextension, then
+# To make changes and rebuild, open 2nd tab of terminal, then
+cd labextension/
 jlpm build
 ```